IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant/README.md

         * libncurses5-dev
         * libbz2-dev
         * liblzma-dev
    * We are providing setup and installation scripts located at _Open-Omics-Acceleration-Framework/pipelines/deepvariant_.
 Note that, all the script by default are written for docker.
-Set the variable according to your containerized applications:

 ### 1. Clone the repo:
 ```bash